dotnet/docs-maui/docs/user-interface/graphics/draw.md

 ## Draw a string

-Strings can be drawn on an `ICanvas` using one of the `DrawString` overloads.
+Strings can be drawn on an <xref:Microsoft.Maui.Graphics.ICanvas> using one of the `DrawString` overloads.
 The appearance of each string can be defined by setting the `Font`, `FontColor`, and `FontSize` properties.
 String alignment can be specified by horizontal and vertical alignment options that perform alignment within the string's bounding box.

 > [!NOTE]
 > The bounding box for a string is defined by its `x`, `y`, `width`, and `height` arguments.